Russia–Singapore relations: History

+Economic relations

 Trade and economy is the locomotive of bilateral cooperation.
 Besides bilateral trade which has exceeded more than 17 billion US dollars, investment, scientific and technological cooperation has received an additional impulse.
 An agreement between the Government of Singapore and the Government of Russia for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income is applied to income derived on or after 1 January 2010.
 The Agreement on the Promotion and Reciprocal Protection of Investments was signed on 27 September 2010.